deepgram/web-next/content/blog/posts/python-graphing-transcripts/index.md

 ---
-title: How to Turn Transcripts into Data Visualizations with Python
+title: "How to Turn Transcripts into Data Visualizations with Python"
-description: Use Deepgram's speech-to-text features with Python to transcribe audio and graphing library Matplotlib to create a data visualization dashboard.
+description: "Use Deepgram's speech-to-text features with Python to transcribe audio and graphing library Matplotlib to create a data visualization dashboard."
 date: 2022-05-12
 cover: https://res.cloudinary.com/deepgram/image/upload/v1652286544/blog/2022/05/python-graphing-transcripts/Build-Dashboard-Visualize-Real-Time-Speech-Python%402x.jpg
 authors: